-Especially Not Dead Anymore (which we’re debuting soon on this page) could indeed also come from the band’s most current record, 2016’s The Wound Dresser.
+Especially Not Dead Anymore (which we’re exclusively debuting right here) could indeed also come from the band’s most current record, 2016’s The Wound Dresser.
 Placing it right at the end of this compilation is also a positive future-focussed thing because despite all the nostalgia and everything that connected me and Tiger Lou’s music over the past fifteen years it’s not just about looking back.
 Especially not for the bandleader.

 ‘I don’t dwell on the past, I really never do.
 The journey is amazing, no matter what happens, and because of how its parts add up in the end.
 So, just enjoy it.’